CalderaWP/core/README.md

 This package provides the application container for sharing services between packages and it helps with testing the integration of PHP packages.

 * Provides application container with:
-    * Interop - Shared interfaces and traits that:
+    * Interop - `calderawp/interop`: Shared interfaces and traits that:
         - Interfaces that provide data-typing of entities, more consistent translation to and from array/ JSON/ database serialization and more predictable public APIs of business logic providing classes.
         - Traits that provide implementations of these interfaces.
-    * Forms - Forms and form entries.
+    * Forms - `calderawp/forms`: Forms and form entries.
-    * Rest API
+    * Rest API - `calderawp/rest-api`: REST API endpoints and controllers
         - REST API endpoints that can translate to and from PSR-7 or WordPress REST API requests.
         - The Caldera Forms REST API.
-    * HTTP - Interactions between application and outside world via HTTP.
+    * HTTP - `calderawp/http`: Http interactions between application and outside world via HTTP.
         - Base Request/Response classes used for REST API request/ responses as well as HTTP clients
         - Http clients
         - Dispatching HTTP requests to other servers.
-    * Database - Database interactions -- CRUD + anonymize and queries.
-Works with WordPress, and could work with any MySQL-like database.
+    * Database - `calderawp/caldera-db`: interactions -- CRUD + anonymize and queries.
+        - Works with WordPress, and could work with any MySQL-like database.
-    * Data sourcing - Not used yet, may have been a mistake.
+        - Mainly for internal use.
+The data package
+    * Data Sourcing - `calderawp/data-source` Provides common, swappable interface for accessing application.
+        - By default, uses `calderawp/caldera-db`
+        - Could use any database, locally or via remote API.
+    * Events - `calderawp/events` - WordPress-like event dispatching.
+        - Provides an ApplyFilters/AddFilter implementation.
+        - Needs an AddAction/DoAction implementation.
+        - The WordPress plugin SHOULD (it does not yet) repeat events with `apply_filters` and `do_action`.

 * Provides tests for said the application container, and runs integration tests.